Guide to Chianti, Italy - Tuscan Wine Country

 Butcher shop meals

-With less fanfare and expense you can enjoy well-stuffed panini and heaping tasting platters of meats and cheeses beneath hanging hams and salamis at Antica Macelleria Falorni in Greve.
+With less fanfare and (and lower expense) you can enjoy well-stuffed panini and heaping tasting platters of meats and cheeses beneath hanging hams and salamis at Antica Macelleria Falorni in Greve.

 Simple but delicious

-Everything on the menu at Osteria la Panzanella, a simple roadside taverna outside Radda, is as fresh and delicious as the Tuscan salad of tomatoes and bread for which it’s named.
+Osteria la Panzanella, a simple roadside taverna outside Radda, has a terrific menu where everything is as fresh and delicious as the Tuscan salad of tomatoes and bread for which the restaurant is named.

-Rustic and quintessentially Tuscan - and practically hidden; located on a tiny, easy-to-miss side street off a main road - Trattoria da Bule produces some of the best Bistecca alla Fiorentina you’ll have in the region.
+Trattoria da Bule is rustic, quintessentially Tuscan, and practically hidden.
+Located on a tiny, easy-to-miss side street off a main road outside of San Casciano, the kitchen produces some of the best Bistecca alla Fiorentina you’ll have in the region.

 Expect to pay about 60 to 80 euros for a meal for two at any of them.